conmaol/maglocunus/AI/misc/GenAI-TradAI.md

 §7. *Google Brain* (2011) is an unsupervised deep learning ANN that found patterns in (ie. clustered) still images from YouTube.
 This kind of AI led to the development of *Generative AI*, which could use these clusters/patterns to create brand new images.

+§8.
+An ML <mark>model</mark> is an abstraction (generalised knowledge) that maps known data to something new (via training).

+§9.
+A trained model is good for a specific task but is not flexible – this is a problem for Generative AI.